nitad54448/win10-installer-yappari-v5-2023/README.md

 ### Changes ###
   -  15/06/2023 : the user can select the separator used for MFLI CSV and 3 columns file.
 The same separator (space, comma or TAB) will be used for saving files.
-  -  14/06/2023 : added the possibility user selected boundaries for TRDL and constrained LM fit.
+  -  14/06/2023 : added user selected boundaries for TRDL and constrained LM fit.
   -  12/06/2023 : added a fourth term in the Z-hit calculations (the one with the pi^7/604800).
 It's contribution is very small though.
   -  10/06/2023 : added the Z-hit calculation.